University education

 This is a culinary medicine module introducing the principles and practical skills of a sustainable plant-based diet for personal and planetary health.

-Unhealthy diets are a leading cause of chronic illness, contributing to 20% of deaths.
+Unhealthy diets are a leading cause of chronic illness, contributing to more than 20% of deaths.
 In addition, our food system is a leading contributor to the climate and ecological crises.
 A transition to a healthy plant-based diet in line with the Eat-Lancet Planetary Health Diet has the potential to not only reduce the burden of chronic illness but also keep our food system within planetary boundaries.

 The course will discuss the principles of a sustainable plant-based diet and its potential to positively impact global and personal health.
 The course will discuss common controversies and concerns, whilst supporting participants to learn how to cook simple, affordable, accessible and delicious food.
 This will provide C4C students with the confidence to incorporate a plant-based diet into their personal and clinical practice.